Helen Clark: Early life

 Clark was the eldest of four daughters of a farming family at Te Pahu, west of Hamilton, in the Waikato.
 Her mother, Margaret McMurray, of Irish birth, was a primary school teacher.
-Her father, George, was a farmer.
+Her father, Frederick George Clark, who went by the name George, was born in Frankton in 1922 and ran the Clarks' farm from his early adulthood to retirement in 1987, when the elder Clarks retired to Waihi Beach.
+Margaret Clark died in 2017 at the age of 87.
+George Clark died in 2025 at the age of 103.

 Clark studied at Te Pahu Primary School, at Epsom Girls' Grammar School in Auckland and at the University of Auckland, where she majored in politics and graduated with an MA (Honours) in 1974.
 Her thesis focused on rural political behaviour and representation.
 As a teenager Clark became politically active, protesting against the Vietnam War and campaigning against foreign military bases in New Zealand.

 Clark has worked actively in the New Zealand Labour Party for most of her life.
 In 1971 she assisted Labour candidates to the Auckland City Council, three of whom were elected.
 Following this, she stood for the Auckland City Council herself in 1974 and 1977.
 While generally polling well, she never won a seat, missing out by only 105 votes in the latter.